PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 * At least two different languages are supported throughout the entire application.
 * You validate the user input when creating and updating a ToDo item and display descriptive error messages if something is invalid.
-* The back navigation always makes sense.
+* The back navigation always makes sense (especially after you have created, deleted or updated a ToDo item.
 * The data shown on the screen always is up to date (especially after you have created, deleted or updated a ToDo item).
 * The user always can properly use the GUI no matter how small screen the user has or how long texts the ToDo items contain.
 * You understand how all code in your application works.

 ## Present your work
 Present your work to a teacher at one of the lab sessions.
-Be prepared to explain how the code in your application works.
-You should be able to explain all code in your application works, and the teacher will ask you some questions about it to verify this.
-If the teacher is satisfied with your presentation he will approve you on [the Ping Pong assignment Laboratory Work](https://pingpong.hj.se/courseId/22045/content.do?id=17161360).
+You should be able to explain how all code in your application works, and the teacher will ask you some questions about it to verify this.
+If the teacher is satisfied with your presentation he will approve you on the Canvas assignment [The Lab](https://ju.instructure.com/courses/3421/assignments/12889?module_item_id=75652).

 ## Optional exercises
 These exercises are not part of the laboratory work.
-Feel free to complete them to practice on using various techniques/concepts used in Android applications before you use/apply them in your project work.
+Feel free to complete them to practice on using various techniques/concepts used in Android applications before you apply them in your project work.
 If you get stuck you can always ask the teacher at a lab session for help.
 When you're done, feel free to discuss your solution with a teacher at a lab session to get some feedback on your work.

 ### Handling runtime configuration changes
 In the `ViewToDoActivity`, when the activity starts, create a new instance of [TextToSpeech](https://developer.android.com/reference/android/speech/tts/TextToSpeech) and use it to speak out loud the title and the content of the ToDo item.